chandlerc/chandlerc.github.io/talks/cppcon2017/going_nowhere_faster.md

 name: benchmark
 template: title-layout

-# You only care about performance that you benchmark!
+## You only care about performance that you benchmark!

 ---
 name: you-have-a-loop
 template: title-layout

-# So you have a loop in a benchmark...
+## So you have a loop in a benchmark...

 ???
 T+3 minutes -- ok, wrap up the slow intro, let's get down to business

 ---
 name: data-oriented
-template: title-layout
+template: basic-layout

-# It's probably the data...
+## It's probably the data...
 - Watch Mike Acton's talk; use data-oriented design
 - See my talk about profiling, but use counters to track cache miss rates
 - In the future, use tools like Efficiency Sanitizer to optimize data structures